Brahvim/Android-Game-Controller-Server/README.md

 This is the server-side app.
 For the client-side one, see [this page](https://github.com/Brahvim/Android-Game-Controller-Client)!

 For the legacy version of this app *(the server-app)*, see [AndroidGameControllerLegacy](https://github.com/Brahvim/AndroidGameControllerLegacy) and [AndroidGameControllerServerLegacy](https://github.com/Brahvim/AndroidGameControllerServerLegacy).

+Previously built with Processing, and the *UiBooster for Processing* Swing wrapper.
+Now being built directly with JavaFX.